SWRG/ESWC2015-paper-evaluation/README.md

 ##Automated evaluation script
 We have prepared a script that takes as input the 4 DBPEDIA datasets (namely benchmark_1.nt, benchmark_10.nt, benchmark_50.nt and benchmark_100.nt) and creates all RDF-type summary graphs, executes the example query against the graphs, measures execution time and creates the scalability plot.
 The script can be found at [automated_evaluation.py](https://github.com/SWRG/ESWC2015-paper-evaluation/blob/master/automated_evaluation.py).
-Before executing the script make sure networkx and gnuplot are installed in the system.
+Before executing the script make sure networkx, librdf and gnuplot are installed in the system.
 To install these packages on an Ubuntu 14.04 platform, just give the following command:

-    sudo apt-get install gnuplot, python-networkx
+    sudo apt-get install gnuplot, python-networkx, python-librdf

 The dataset files benchmark_1.nt, benchmark_10.nt, benchmark_50.nt and benchmark_100.nt must be in the same directory.
 The automated evaluation script is executed with the command: